syncfusion-content/windowsforms-docs/WindowsForms/TabControlAdv/Interactive-Features.md

 ![](Interactive-Features_images/Interactive-Features_img4.jpeg)

-N> Close Button can be set for the whole TabControlAdv by using [TabPrimitives](/windowsforms/tabcontroladv/tabprimitives).
+N> Close Button can be set for the whole TabControlAdv by using [Tab Navigation](/windowsforms/tabcontroladv/tab-navigation).

-# ToolTip Support
+## ToolTip Support

 ToolTip for the TabControlAdv can be enabled using the `ShowToolTip` property and the tooltip text for the TabPages can be specified using the `ToolTipText` property of individual pages which allows to provide a unique ToolTip for each page.